ksinha49/ai-workloads/use-cases/mail-room-redaction/README.md

 # Mail Room Redaction Workflow

-This example deploys the IDP, anonymization and redaction services to sanitize letters uploaded to the Ameritas mail room.
+This use case deploys the IDP, anonymization and redaction services to sanitize letters uploaded to the Ameritas mail room.
 Incoming PDFs are processed through OCR, PII/PHI is detected using configurable regex patterns and the final redacted file is written back to S3.